SilentNightSound/GI-Model-Importer/Guides/AnimatedTextureTutorial.md

 `$\RabbitFX\moveangle2 = -(time*0.00174)%6.28`

-The fx texture is (each had is on a spearate glowmap, and has no special effects applied):
+The fx texture is (each had is on a seperate glowmap, and has no special effects applied):

 <p align="center">
 <img width="350" alt="AdvancedExample4_1" src="https://github.com/user-attachments/assets/4fb64719-96d5-445c-b971-95f31e1dc2a0" />